alexandertrefz/essence/packages/website/diagnostics.md

 and nothing else at all.
 Declare the Method on the Protocol, or bound the Type Parameter by a Protocol that has it.

+### `provided-method-out-of-reach`

+A provided Method's body named something the Program declares — a Constant, a Variable, a Function or a Namespace.

+A provided Method is emitted once, as a single const in the band above every Program that reaches the Protocol, so what the body can name is what that band
+holds: the builtins and the standard library.
+A name written beside the Protocol is in scope where the body is written and gone where the body lands, so the Program would compile and then fail at run time.

+Give the Protocol a requirement the body calls on `@`, and let each conforming Namespace reach the name instead.

 ## Inference

 ### `uninferable-type-parameter`